 Why the confusion between mariae and bastianii?

-The takeaway…by and large, MANY of the plants labeled as either mariae OR bastianii are actually muddied hybrids because at one point they were not considered different species and were both classified as “Phal mariae.”
+MANY of the plants labeled as either mariae OR bastianii are actually muddied hybrids because at one point the two species were not considered different and were both classified as “Phal mariae.”
 This is a common problem with taxonomy of “similar-looking plants” because at one point they are often referred to as a “form” (fma) of the other species.
 In those cases, they get bred together as “species” (because as far as the Breeder knows, they are the same species).
 Then one day far into the future, after the reclassification has been completed, the species are split…but the historic breeding records of the existing plants are no longer accurate and “old” mariae plants are now possibly Lovely Marie because the were once bred with the other species under the guise that they were the same species.

 This happens quite a bit in the world of phals and you will see similar problems with: violacea vs. bellina, pallens vs. heiroglyphica vs. lueddemanniana, and with the above mentioned: bastianii vs. mariae vs. maculata (the last species of which I’m mentioning, but not including in this assessment).

 Next steps: there is a more reliable way to determine if a plant is a species or hybrid, and that is to self the plant (breed with itself).
 If the plant is a species, the offspring will all be uniform; however, if it is a hybrid then the traits will be more widely distributed across the siblings.
 I have pollinated my plant and am currently waiting on the seed pod (which I’ll sow and grow up to see if it’s a species or not).

 Phal bastianii Care